espenhoh/brettspill/README.md

 * [Contact](#contact)

 ## General info
-Trying to implement a Rest board game without any images
+Trying to implement a Rest board game with html/css and no images/graphics files.

 ## Screenshots
 TODO